 How to check your credit score

-There are several ways to check your credit score.
+There are several ways to check your credit score with a monitoring service.
 First, it’s important to understand that unlike free annual credit reports, there’s no federal law that guarantees consumers the right to check their credit score for free.
 And when you use the free annual credit report check protected by the Fair Credit Reporting Act, it will never include your credit score.

 Still, although free credit score checks are not a federally protected right, there are still several ways that you can check your credit for free.